New Student Letter

 - Robbin White, School Nurse can be reached by email: email@example.com

 SCHOOL POLICIES AND STATE LAWS

 It is important that you understand our school policies and procedures, as well as Washington State Law, to ensure your child is successful in school.
-State law for mandatory attendance, called the Becca Bill, requires children from age 8 to 17 to attend a public school, private school, or a district-approved home school program.
+State law for mandatory attendance, called the Becca Bill, requires children from ages 8 to 17 to attend a public school, private school, or a district-approved home school program.
 Children that are 6 or 7 years old are not required to be enrolled in school.
-However, if parents enroll their 6 or 7 year-old, the student must attend full-time.
+However, if parents enroll their 6 or 7-year-old, the student must attend full-time.
 Youth who are 16 or older may be excused from attending public school if they meet certain requirements.

 We, the school, are required to take daily attendance and notify you when your student has an unexcused absence.

 If your student has two unexcused absences in one month, state law (RCW 28A.225.020) requires we schedule a conference with you and your student to identify the barriers and supports available to ensure regular attendance.
 The district is obligated to develop a plan that may require an assessment to determine how to best meet the needs of your student and reduce absenteeism.